NxtGen-AI/NxtGen-OnTopic/README.md

 ## Query Answering System 💬
 A conversational AI system that takes documents and user queries, refines them, retrieves relevant documents, and generates answers using NLP techniques and LangChain framework.
 For more information, visit the [Query Answering System repository](https://github.com/NxtGen-AI-Public/query-answering-system).

+## Self-RAG 💬
+Self-RAG (Self-Reflective Retrieval-Augmented Generation) enhances the performance of Large Language Models (LLMs) by enabling them to self-reflect on their responses and adapt their behavior accordingly.
+It achieves this through a combination of on-demand retrieval of external knowledge, generation of responses, and self-critique using reflection tokens.
+This allows the LLM to improve its factuality, verifiability, and overall quality of generation.
+For more information, visit the [Query Answering System repository](https://github.com/NxtGen-AI/self-rag).

 # TODO for Contributors 📝
 - [ ] Request creation of a new submodule repository
 - [ ] Clone the new submodule repository and push initial files to it, ensuring that: